CameronMyhre/CameronMyhre/README.md

 ### About Me
-I'm an aspiring computer science major who plans on using technology to make the world more accessible!
-I'm primarily a specialist in computer vision, but my skillset broadly spans across anything from robotics to game development!
-If you're interested in some of my projects, I have a few of my favorites linked below!
+I'm an aspiring computer science major who plans on using technology to make the world more accessible.
+I'm primarily a specialist in computer vision, but my skillset broadly spans across anything from robotics to game development.
+If you're interested in some of my projects, I have a few of my favorites linked below.

 [![Cameron Myhre's GitHub stats](https://github-readme-stats.vercel.app/api?username=cameronmyhre&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)